Siem4all/Student_Registartion_System/README.md

 6. Create database with the name "target_db.sql" and import the sql file from target/database/target_db.sql to the database you have created.

-7. Open a terminal or command prompt and navigate to the project directory.

-8. Run the command "php artisan serve" to start the Laravel development server.

-9. Open your web browser and navigate to http://localhost:8000 to view the project.
+7. Open your web browser and navigate to "http://localhost/target" to view the project.

-10. Login credentials
+8. Login credentials

    Email: siemghiwet@gmail.com